About me

 On that aforementioned winter night in 2018, in the midst of processing an image from the Southwest US where there were many straight lines in the layers of sandstone, I had a heretical thought come into my mind.
 I heard, “I am tired of all these straight lines!”

-Later I came to understand that I was beginning to move from the realm of representational photography into the realm of art.
+Gradually I came to understand that I was beginning to move from the realm of representational photography into the realm of art.
 That was a significant point of departure in my work.
 I call it “leaving the res”.
 It was in essence leaving the reservation of commonly accepted ideas of what should come out of a camera.

-The process of creating my art
+About me – the process of creating my art

 My hands are familiar with the camera.
 It feels like a companion.
 It only asks me what I want to record.
 I walk and feel the lay of the land.
 I smell the aroma of the wind, dust, and plants.
 I feel the dryness of the wind.
 I know I am walking on the land.
 All this goes into the memory of each image that gets resurrected later.

-I start by finding something in my surroundings that attracts me, and then focus my time on recording images related to that.
-It might be a particular color or form, a plant, lines in the rocks, the rocks themselves, the clouds, the water.
-For instance, I may focus on the lines in the rocks.
+I may focus on the lines in the rocks.
 I will find as many different lines in as many rocks and record as many different angles and compositions as I can.
-I will know I have reached the end of that session when I think, “I need to take just one more”.
+I will know I have reached the end of that session when I become tired.
+Creativity is hard work!

-I gather images to use later.
+I gather these images to use later.
 Throughout my time in the field, I do not think about how I will use these images at a later time.
 I just enjoy being in nature, wandering and looking for the forms and colors in the world in front of me.
-A quiet dialogue with the land and sky leads me through each session in the field.
-I look to the land and sky to find a project on which to focus.

-Afterwards I rarely look at the images for weeks to months.
+Afterwards I rarely look at the images for the next weeks to months.
 When time and inspiration allow, I start working with the images, looking for what can be created to express that remembered experience.

 I work from memory, with all its correctness, mistakes, and fallacies.
+The memories of those experiences captured by the camera are the foundation of my art.

 A simple experience may take months to fully develop into words, ideas, and lastly a print.

 All this effort and search for meaning leads to one outcome, a print.
-My art is a print.